Fiction or Fact

 I shrugged off the statement.
 At the time, I’d left the world of learning how to write fiction for the world of earning a living through work, hard work that was poorly compensated for in physical reality but was richly ennobling to the spirit.
 That opinion did not ring true to me at that time, but I now think that it is quite possible for writers of fiction to create worlds that one day could come true.
 Perhaps the need for fantasy is merely the wish to indulge in a better reality.
 If so, then fantasy has been sorely and shabbily treated.

 TV’s “Fantasy Island” has been superseded by a myriad of revolting fantasy lives that parade across the digital drama stage in various states of maladresse, or clumsiness.
-From the glimpses that I try to avoid while researching Google images, there’s an awful lot of maladresse out there, with or without dresses.
+From the glimpses that I try to avoid while researching online images, there’s an awful lot of maladresse out there, with or without dresses.
 Fact is camouflaged as fantasy, and fantasy or fiction is taken for reality.
 Most of it looks like lunatic farce to me.